openstream/woocommerce-runmyaccounts/readme.txt

 * none

 == Changelog ==
+= 1.5.0 =
+* Feature - added configuration for a fallback sku if WC sku does not exist in Run My Accounts
+* Compatibility - tested up to WordPress 5.5.1 and WooCommerce 4.5.2

 = 1.4.0 =
 * Feature - added handling for WooCommerce guest order
 * Feature - added update customer in Run my Accounts when user data is updated in WooCommerce